 - Around 3 tablespoon water

 - ¼ teaspoon vanilla

 - Preheat oven to 350F/180C.

 - Line a 9 x 5 x 3-inch baking pan with parchment paper.

 - In a bowl, sift flour together with salt, baking powder, baking soda, and keep aside.

-- In a different bowl, add eggs, vanilla, sugar, and beat until combined.
+- In a different bowl, add eggs, vanilla, sugar, orange zest, and beat until combined.
 Add oil, sour cream, milk, orange juice, and beat well.

 - Add the dry to the wet ingredients and mix well but for few seconds, over mixing will result in dry cake.

 - Pour the batter into the previously prepared baking pan, bake for 50 minutes or until a toothpick inserted in the middle of the cake comes out clean.

 - Remove the loaf cake from the pan and place on cooling rack.